 In the world of anime and manga, there are heroes, villains, and then there are legends.
 One of the most powerful and feared figures today is Sukuna, often called the “King of Curses” in Jujutsu Kaisen.
 His name alone sends chills through both characters in the story and fans around the world.

 This article will explore who Sukuna is, where he comes from, why he is so powerful, and how he has become one of the most fascinating villains in modern anime.
+While many see him as just a powerful monster, deeper analysis reveals a character obsessed with a singular, terrifying concept: The act of consumption.
 If you want to dive deeper into characters with equal weight in the story, check out this guide to Gojo Satoru, Sukuna’s greatest counterpart.

 Sukuna, or Ryomen Sukuna, is the main antagonist in Jujutsu Kaisen, a manga created by Gege Akutami.
 He was once a human sorcerer who lived more than 1,000 years ago during the golden age of jujutsu.
 Known for his incredible strength and cruelty, he was feared by all.